 Once the seat-belt sign was off, the Air NZ crew swung into action and this is where Josh, the cabin manager and his other team members kicked off an afternoon of friendly service with an efficiency that some airlines simply can’t pull off.

 Air New Zealand premium economy lunch menu

-Lunch provided the opportunity for premium economy passengers to choose from a range of entrees, main courses and then dessert (with some delicious breads on offer as well).
+Lunch provided the opportunity for premium economy passengers to choose from a range of entrees, main courses and then dessert (with some delicious bread on offer as well).

 First up, I enjoyed a poached chicken salad with shiitake mushrooms, honeyed macadamia nuts and sweetcorn with spring onion and ginger.
 The dish was well presented and pleasant but lacked a flavour punch.

-I thoroughly enjoyed my salmon and then ate the chicken as my daughter was already full from poaching my garlic bread.
+I thoroughly enjoyed my salmon and then ate the chicken as my daughter was already full, having poached my garlic bread.
 The chicken was safe and non-adventurous and every airline menu has to have one.

 After lunch, the crew provided discrete yet attentive service and proactively offered the premium economy cabin small snacks and drinks.

 Overall, the service on this Air NZ premium economy flight was excellent, time flew and I was able to arrive fresh and relaxed in Auckland with a happy daughter in tow.